-Here are three strong examples from teachers on Strydal, generating thousands of video views:
+Here are three strong examples from creators on Strydal, generating thousands of video views:

 Vic teaches dance classes on Strydal, and clearly has a good eye for visual appeal.
-We recommend checking out her profile (link below)to see what we mean.
+We recommend checking out her channel (link below)to see what we mean.

 The video thumbnail above achieves visual interest in a number of ways: it’s shot in an attractive courtyard, there’s drama in the pose she's showing, and camera focus is placed effectively on her.

 This Portuguese actress has been teaching yoga on Strydal for a while now.
 In the above video, she combines a high-quality image with a clear class title and a sought-after teaching style.

 The images are sharp (no pixelated, blurry pics here), with excellent composition, color balance and plenty of visual interest (yoga on a rock at the beach!).